aeturrell/coding-for-economists/intro.md

 ## Reading guide

 You can read this book in any order depending on your experience.
-Check the chapter headings and sub-headings to find out what would be most valuable for you.
+Check the section headings and numbered chapter headings to find out what would be most valuable for you.